 At VMware, we help you design a high-performing microservices architecture, and then provide a world-class environment to run your microservices.

-Team with VMware Pivotal Labs to initially target applications that require feature iterations and extreme scalability, and then learn how to build teams focused on delivery.
+Team with VMware Tanzu Labs to initially target applications that require feature iterations and extreme scalability, and then learn how to build teams focused on delivery.

 Deploy and manage microservices with VMware Tanzu Application Service—our multi-cloud product for rapidly delivering apps, containers, and functions.
 Quickly build loosely coupled, secure, resilient applications that sit behind a high-performing routing tier and use a robust logging and monitoring subsystem with VMware Tanzu Application Service.
 Deliver all of this to production continuously using integrated deployment components.